Three Dog Night: 1981–1990s

 In 1981, Three Dog Night reunited, later releasing the ska-inspired It's a Jungle in 1983 on the small Passport Records label, which garnered some airplay on the new wave circuit.
 The EP failed to sell after Passport went bankrupt.
 The reunion featured all of the original members, except Joe Schermie, who was succeeded by future Rick Springfield bassist Mike Seifrit until 1982, and then by Richard Grossman, who was featured on It's a Jungle and stayed until 1984.
 Two guitarists, Paul Kingery and Steve Ezzo, occasionally played with the band, filling in for Allsup on dates he was not able to make between 1982 and 1984.
 Ezzo replaced Allsup when he departed in late 1984 to take care of some personal and family matters.
 Sneed was let go from the band at the same time.
 Also in late 1984, keyboardist David Bluefield filled in for Greenspoon, who was ill.
 But Bluefield was replaced in 1985 by Rick Seratte (formerly of Poco and later with Whitesnake and others) and the band hit the road with a revised lineup that included Seratte, Steve Ezzo, bassist Scott Manzo and drummer Mike Keeley.
 The band toured all through 1985, but Seratte left to pursue other offers and Greenspoon rejoined the band with Negron in late 1985 and were both back touring with the group.

 By December 1985, after a relapse into his drug habit, Negron was let go, and the group continued with Wells and Hutton fronting the band and Paul Kingery was brought back on guitar to cover Chuck's vocal harmonies.
-In 1986, their song "In My Heart" was featured in Robotech: The Movie.
+In 1986, the band recorded the song "In My Heart," which was featured in Robotech: The Movie.

 More changes in personnel occurred when guitarist T. J. Parker and vocalist and bassist Gary Moon replaced Kingery and Manzo in 1988, and were replaced themselves by Mike Cuneo and Richard Campbell during 1989.

 Allsup returned to the group to replace Cuneo in the spring of 1991.
 Negron entered drug rehab, but did not return to the band.

 Pat Bautz succeeded Keeley as drummer in 1993.

 In 1993, Three Dog Night performed for The Family Channel show Spotlight on Country, filmed in Myrtle Beach, South Carolina.
 Kingery returned to the band as their bass player in 1996 following Campbell's departure.